Roboy/roboy_dialog/README.md

     - [Configuration of roboy_dialog](#configuration-of-roboydialog)

 ## What is this Project
 This repository contains a dialog system developed for the humanoid robot [Roboy](roboy.org).
-One can find more information about this project through its [documentation](https://readthedocs.org/projects/roboydialog/).
+One can find more information about this project through its [documentation](https://roboydialog.readthedocs.io/en/devel/index.html).
+There you will find general information on the dialog system, how to get it running and you will also find several tutorials to get you started.

+In this branch you find the Roboy dialog system with an additional finite state machine (FSM) which enables Roboy to talk to more than one person in one conversation.
+But be careful, this is a work in progress, so stay tuned!
+It will change soon ;)
+This is part of the Talk to Two project.
+The goal is to make roboy hear his environment and therefore be able to talk to multiple people around him at the same time.
+If you want to know all about this then take a look at our [git repo](https://github.com/Roboy/ss18_talk_to_two/tree/devel/speaker_diarization) and our [documentation](https://readthedocs.org/projects/roboydialog/).
+Now to the Multi-Party Dialog: In every state of the FSM a variable number of speaker inputs can be processed and Roboy will answer each speaker separately.
+New speakers can join at any point of the conversation.
+To learn more about see this [documentation](https://devanthro.atlassian.net/wiki/spaces/SS18/pages/306282674/Multi-Party+Dialog).

+The Multi-Party Dialog FSM is not running yet.
+But it will be very soon (fingers crossed ;) )!
+So, stay tuned!!!

 ## Installation Guide